sunpeter-onesignal/Data-Challenge/README.md

 * *What should I do with tweets that don't have at least two hashtags?*
 These tweets still need to be processed, which may evict older tweets from the 60-second window that affects the graph, but they will not lead to new nodes or edges in the graph.
 Tweets with only one hashtag should NOT create nodes.

-* *Can I use pre-built packages, modules, or libraries?*
-This coding challenge can be completed without any "exotic" packages.
-While you may use publicly available packages, modules, or libraries, you must document any dependencies in your accompanying `README` file.
-When we review your submission, we will download these libraries and attempt to run your program.
-If you do use a package, you should always ensure that the module you're using works efficiently for the specific use-case in the challenge, since many libraries are not designed for large amounts of data.

-* *Will you email me if my code doesn't run?*
-Unfortunately, we receive hundreds of submissions in a very short time and are unable to email individuals if code doesn't compile or run.
-This is why it's so important to document any dependencies you have, as described in the previous question.
-We will do everything we can to properly test your code, but this requires good documentation.
-More so, we have provided a test suite so you can confirm that your directory structure is correct.

-* *Do I need to use multi-threading?*
-No, your solution doesn't necessarily need to include multi-threading - there are many solutions that don't require multiple threads/cores or any distributed systems, but instead use efficient data structures.

 * *Do I need to account for an updating `tweets.txt` file?*
 No, your solution doesn't have to re-process `tweets.txt`.
 Instead, it should be designed to handle a very large input size.
-If you were doing this project as a data engineer in industry, you would probably use a scheduler to run your program daily in batches, but this is beyond the scope of this challenge.
+If you were doing this p, you would probably use a scheduler to run your program daily in batches, but this is beyond the scope of this challenge.

 * *What should the format of the output be?*
 In order to be tested correctly, you must use the format described above.
 You can ensure that you have the correct format by using the testing suite we've included.
-If you are still unable to get the correct format from the messages in the suite, please email us at cc@insightdataengineering.com.
+If you are still unable to get the correct format from the messages in the suite, please email us.

 * *What should the precision of the average be?*
 The precision of the average should be truncated to two digits after the decimal place (e.g. 5/3 should be outputted as 1.66).